 In our new, SARS-CoV-2 world everyone is switching to remote work whenever possible.
 Luckily for those seeking tutoring, remote teaching not only is possible, it’s been my predominant way of doing things for a while now.
 Remote tutoring has worked well for students preparing for all the tests I teach.

-When I was first asked to tutor over the web, back in 2011 when a friend of a friend needed LSAT help while living in Paris, I was skeptical as to how well it would work, but I’ve found it to be remarkably effective.
-There will always be something special about face-to-face, in-person meetings, but I’ve had to admit that teaching can be accomplished just as well by sitting down and logging on.
-It’s easy to schedule, and of course it’s safer than in-person meetings; for some people it’s the only safe — or legal — way to meet.
+When I was first asked to tutor over the web, back in 2011 when a friend of a friend living in Paris needed help on the LSAT, I was skeptical as to how well it would work.
+But then and since I have found remote tutoring to be remarkably effective.
+There will always be something special about the face-to-face, in-person meetings that we’re all missing these days, but I’ve had to admit that teaching can be accomplished just as well by sitting down and logging on.
+It’s easy to schedule, and of course it’s safer than in-person meetings; for many people it’s the only safe way to meet.

 There are, of course, some technical requirements to make remote sessions go smoothly.
 If you need technical help just ask me.
 Roughly speaking you’ll need: